MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-nodejs.md

 ## Run the application

-1. Select the debug target in the Debug toolbar, such as Edge or Chrome.
+1. Select the debug target in the Debug toolbar, such as Microsoft Edge or Chrome.

     ![Select the debug target](../javascript/media/tutorial-nodejs-deploy-target.png)